 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Independence is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Polish and Slavic languages.